At some point in time, as a homeowner, you're going to be curious about real

-If you'd like to go it alone, a homeowner could learn about real estate value by making a trip to the local ...
+If you'd like to do it yourself, and maybe selling privately, a homeowner could learn about real estate value by making a trip to the local ...

 Evaluating a property is not an exact science, nor is it simply a matter of comparing your home to others.